justentropy-lol/entropy-docs/docs/02_ENTROPY_ZERO/07_firmware_guides/02_windows.md

   ```
   pip install esptool
   ```
+  * Verify if `esptool` is installed correctly by typing `esptool.py -h` in the command prompt.
+  * If `esptool` is not present or the installation fails, download the Windows package from [here](https://github.com/espressif/esptool/releases).
+    * After downloading, extract the ZIP file to any directory of your choice.
+    * Inside the extracted folder, you will find the `esptool.exe` binary.
+Use the path to this binary (e.g., `/PATH/TO/ESPTOOL/PACKAGE/esptool.exe`) in the subsequent steps.

 * Connect your ESP32 or ESP32-S3
   * You may have multiple connection ports on the device; the correct one is likely labeled `USB`